How Melba guarantees the quality of its applications

 Before informing us of a functional problem, you must eliminate the specific elements relating to your own installation:

-- check that the problem is reproducible : if the problem is not reproducible with a series of precise actions, it is probably not a bug, but a problem of use or of connection and we will not be able to solve it technically.
+- Check that the problem is reproducible: if the problem is not reproducible with a series of precise directions, it is probably not a bug, but a problem of use or of connection and we will not be able to solve it technically.
 However, we can help you understand how our application works, contact us in case of difficulty via the chat bubble accessible at the bottom right of your screen.

 - Install the latest version of Google Chrome browser , downloadable here .
 We do not ensure full compatibility on other browsers because they do not follow the best web standards as quickly as Chrome.